turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 * **Tuesday of Week 4** - Have your project board updated with new tickets (*DTR should also already be completed but you should review and edit.*).
 * **Monday of Week 5** - Project and video due at 9PM(MST)
 * **Tuesday of Week 5** - Project evaluations
-* **Tuesday of Week 5** - Project demo watch party (optional to attend)

-_NOTE: Creating the project demo video is a requirement, but attending and submitting your video in the watch party is optional.
-Instructions can be found [here](https://frontend.turing.edu/projects/project-demo-pair.html)_

 ## New Technologies + Tools

-* Sass
 * Lighthouse Accessibility Audit
 ---

 ## Requirements

 ### Functionality

 You must complete all of the remaining user stories from the [What's Cookin Spec](https://frontend.turing.edu/projects/whats-cookin-part-one.html){:target='blank'}.
 If you did not finish parts of the original requirements, this is your chance to revisit and finish all of the functionality.
-In addition to the Part One requirements you must also add "Iteration Four."
+In addition to the Part One requirements you must also ***implement your instructor's feedback*** and add ***"Iteration Four"*** and include proper ***Error Handling***.

 #### Iteration 4 - Pantries